 Fish Safety Considerations

-After the fish has died, the enzymes which are present in the gut, digest the walls of the intestinal tract and start spoiling the flesh.
-Most of the bacteria is present in the slime that covers the body of the fish, the gills and in its digestive tract.
+After the fish has died, the enzymes that are present in the gut digest the walls of the intestinal tract and start spoiling the flesh.
+Most of the bacteria are present in the slime that covers the body of the fish, the gills, and its digestive tract.
 The skin produces this slime to protect the fish from the outside bacteria and to decrease the resistance of water when swimming.
-When the fish dies, its skin releases more slime which becomes an ideal substrate for bacteria to multiply.
-They start penetrating the skin and the spoiling process begins.
+When the fish dies, its skin releases more slime, which becomes an ideal substrate for bacteria to multiply.
+They start penetrating the skin, and the spoiling process begins.

 Fish can be the source of the following diseases: Salmonella, Shigella, Staphylococcus aureus (known as “stuff” infection), Clostridium perfringens and Clostridium botulinum.
-The last one is hardest to eliminate, and is commonly known as “food poisoning.”
-Clostridium botulinum is not associated with fish only, but with all low acid foods such as meats, fish, poultry and vegetables.
-Canning industry safety procedures are based on elimination of Clostridium botulinum spores using reasoning that “if the procedure can kill Clostridium botulinum spores, it will kill all other microorganisms as well.”
+The last one is the hardest to eliminate and is commonly known as “food poisoning.”
+Clostridium botulinum is not associated with fish only, but with all low acid foods such as meats, fish, poultry, and vegetables.
+Canning industry safety procedures are based on the elimination of Clostridium botulinum spores using reasoning that “if the procedure can kill Clostridium botulinum spores, it will kill all other microorganisms as well.”

-Fish like any other meat is susceptible to food poisoning given the right conditions for the development of C. Botulinum spores into toxins.
-Those conditions (lack of oxygen, humidity, temperatures 40-140° F (4-60° C) always exist when smoking meats.
-Furthermore many times fish will be packed by the Reduced Oxygen Packaging Method that can create favorable conditions for C.botulinum to become toxin even after fish was hot smoked and cooked.
-To eliminate the possibility of such a danger Cure # 1 is added the same way it is used when smoking meats or sausages.
+Fish, like any other meat, is susceptible to food poisoning given the right conditions for the development of C. Botulinum spores into toxins.
+Those conditions (lack of oxygen, available humidity, and temperatures of 40-140° F (4-60° C) always exist when smoking meats.
+Furthermore, many times fish will be packed by the Reduced Oxygen Packaging Method that can create favorable conditions for C.botulinum to become toxin even after fish was hot smoked and cooked.
+To eliminate the possibility of such a danger, Cure # 1 is added the same way it is used when smoking meats or sausages.
 The Food and Drug Administration currently allows nitrites to be used in salmon, sablefish, shad, chubs, and tuna.

 Adapted from Torry Notes #22, Torry Research Station, UK: